 With increasing development in the county, many people are moving into what is known as the Wildland Urban Interface (WUI), especially in the Helena, Lincoln and Wolf Creek areas.

-These areas are historically forested land, and as development moves into them, the normal pattern of small fires periodically moving through the area stops, leading to increased growth of understory brush and small trees.
-This increases the potential for catastrophic fire, loss of homes and some pretty high costs of recovery with losses of homes and other property.
+These areas are historically forested land, and as development moves into them, the normal pattern of small fires periodically moving through the area stops.
+This leads to increased growth of understory brush and small trees, which increases the potential for catastrophic fire, loss of homes and some pretty high costs of recovery with losses of homes and other property.

-Cost of fighting fires in the WUI is increased too, with firefighters having to work among homes and other outbuildings, often on roads that are too steep or narrow to adequately access with the large fire trucks, and often the lack of clear road layouts.
+Cost of fighting fires in the WUI is increased too, with firefighters having to work among homes and other outbuildings, often on roads that are too steep or narrow to adequately access with the large fire trucks, and often with a lack of clear road layouts.

 - Photo credit MTN News

 So how can the Conservation District help with Forestry Concerns?

 We work cooperatively with several agencies, including: